mobilabsolutions/stash-sdk-android/README.md

 ```

 ### Idempotency
-All calls provided by Payment SDK are idempotent.
+All calls to the Payment SDK backend are idempotent, but PSP call idempotency cannot be guaranteed as some PSP don't support idempotent calls.
 To use idempotency simply provide a UUID with any of the registration methods used.

 **Example**